Rheumatology

 If no further rheumatology assessments needed you will be discharged to your local GP.

-Annual Reviews:
+Annual Reviews

-Patients with are offered annual reviews to assess disease activity and treatment effectiveness.
+Patients are offered annual reviews to assess disease activity and treatment effectiveness.
 These reviews often involve completing electronic Patient-Reported Outcome Measures (ePROMs) to guide clinical decisions.

-Patient Initiated Follow-Up (PIFU):
+Patient Initiated Follow-Up (PIFU)

 This system allows patients to book follow-up appointments when needed, such as during disease flare-ups, if stable you will have a fixed schedule every 2 years.
 Eligibility for PIFU is determined by the treating clinician and will be discussed with you in clinic.